Images Depict Mature Plants

 |Mature Width:||8 to 9 Feet|

 |Classification:||Broad leaved deciduous flowering tree|

 |Water Requirements:||Water well until established|

 |Uses:||Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites|

 How to Care for Rising Sun Redbud Trees

 Before you buy a Rising Sun Redbud, make sure to read about the care instructions that are required

 and recommended to keep this plant healthy and thriving.

 How do I water Rising Sun Redbud Trees?

-After back-filling and lightly compacting the 50/50 mix of existing soil and compost, give the Rising Sun Redbud Tree a good deep watering.
-This is not to be rushed.
+After planting the Rising Sun Redbud Tree, give it a slow, deep watering.
 At first, most of the water you put on the plant will run away until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
 For example a one gallon pot would be watered until you count to 5, a three gallon pot would be 15, and so on.
 Check the plant daily for the first week or so, and then every other day there after.
 Water using the counting method for the first few weeks.
 Gator Bags can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
 Soaker Hoses can also be used to water when planting a long row of trees.